lesterfernandez/roomconnect/README.md

 [![Docker](https://img.shields.io/badge/Docker-blue?logo=docker&labelColor=white&color=blue)]()

 <h2>Overview</h2>
-<p>Roommate Finder is a full stack TypeScript + Go web app that helps find compatible roommates throughout Miami-Dade county.
+<p>RoomConnect is a full stack TypeScript + Go web app that helps find compatible roommates throughout Miami-Dade county.
 It allows users to customize their profile, preferences, and search for other potential roommates through queries.
 Furthermore, Roommate Finder allows potential roommates to chat with each other, with the backend powered by Docker and Go.</p>

 <h2>Contributors</h2>